fabianmartins/alienattack.workshop/README.md

 11. Leave everything else as it is and click on **`Save changes`**

 **-- FastFix --**
+For this case we have 2 fast fixes:

+(1) Alternative configuration - getting the roles from the token

+Everything that was described at the Solution Guidance is a configuration to guide Cognito to read a certain "claim" from the ID token, and considering the configuration, to define the appropriate role for the user.
+You can read more about it [here](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html).

+So, here there is a shortcut for the configuration, as Cognito can automatically search for the 'cognito:preferred_role' claim.
+So, we can replace the steps from 7 and on from the previous list, with this configuration:

+7. On the section `Authenticated role selection` there is a select button labeled as `Use default role`.
+Click on this button and select **Choose role from token**.
+The interface will show up another button, so you can define the Role Resolution.
+8. For **Role resolution**, click on the button where it is indicated `Use default Authenticated role`, and change it to `DENY`.
+Here we are saying that *"If there is any conflict, just deny the access"* .
+9. Scroll down and click `Save Changes`.

+And that's it.
+You can skip all the other steps.

+(2) Using a fixing script

 The fast fix for this step requires a series of steps.
 All of these steps where condensed into the file `fixcognito.sh`

 1. On your Clou9 environment, go to the folder `alienattack.workshop` by issuing: